wavejumper/rehook-dom/README.md

 * The second (optional) argument are the component props.
 * The third (optional) vararg are any component children

-It supports lookup to components in a few ways:
+It supports component lookup in a few ways:

 * All keywords are mapped to their equivilant name in the [React Native API](https://facebook.github.io/react-native/docs/activityindicator), eg `:KeyboardAvoidingView`
 * Custom React Native components (eg, those imported from npm), can be extended via the `register-component` multimethod